-This method of assessment is an end of course exam and should follow the HABC Security and Invigilation Guidelines.
-This assessment model requires learners to choose one of the prescribed options to answer a set examination question.
+This method of assessment is an end of course exam and must follow the HABC Security and Invigilation Guidelines.
+Learners are required to choose one of the prescribed options to answer a set examination question.
 The examination for this qualification contains 30 questions that must be completed within one hour.
-Successful learners will have to demonstrate knowledge and understanding across the qualification syllabus and achieve a pass mark of 66%.
+Successful learners will have to demonstrate knowledge and understanding across the qualification syllabus and achieve a minimum pass mark of 66%.
 Completed examination papers should be returned to HABC for marking and results will then be supplied to the centre afterwards.